khulnasoft/BugVault/docs/user/TUTORIAL.md

-# Using the OSIDB REST API with cURL and Python
+# Using the BUGVAULT REST API with cURL and Python

-OSIDB exposes a REST API from which any number of clients can connect, from cURL to a custom-made frontend application to serve as web client, in this tutorial we will go through the basics of using the API under different environments.
+BUGVAULT exposes a REST API from which any number of clients can connect, from cURL to a custom-made frontend application to serve as web client, in this tutorial we will go through the basics of using the API under different environments.

-To know which endpoints are available and which operations can be performed on each endpoint, please check the [OpenAPI specification](https://github.com/RedHatProductSecurity/bugvault/blob/master/openapi.yml) for OSIDB.
+To know which endpoints are available and which operations can be performed on each endpoint, please check the [OpenAPI specification](https://github.com/KhulnaSoft/bugvault/blob/master/openapi.yml) for BUGVAULT.

-> Note: in the following sections, replace ${SERVICE_URL} with the URL of whichever OSIDB service you're attempting to connect to
+> Note: in the following sections, replace ${SERVICE_URL} with the URL of whichever BUGVAULT service you're attempting to connect to

 ## Authentication and authorization

-The first step towards communicating with the API and retrieving useful data from it is Authentication, OSIDB uses a multi-tier authentication system:
+The first step towards communicating with the API and retrieving useful data from it is Authentication, BUGVAULT uses a multi-tier authentication system:

   - Clients must first perform Kerberos / GSSAPI authentication using the SPNEGO protocol
   - After kerberos authentication, client will be sent JSON Web Tokens for further authentication